 Wine Reviews: What to Know

 Modern Wine Critics

 Wine writers, critics, and specialized publications rate, review, and recommend thousands of wines every year.
-The wine industry, as we know it, wouldn’t be the same without these information channels.
+As we know it, the wine industry wouldn’t be the same without these information channels.
 Instead of Pliny the Elder, we have Robert Parker.
-Wine reviewers set trends and guide customers’ preferences.
-Wine reviews are an essential part of the industry.
+Wine reviewers set trends and guide customers’ preferences; they are an essential part of the industry.

 But wine is also personal; its enjoyment depends on your tastes and experience.
 Your favorite wine might not earn high scores, and that’s OK.
-One hundred pointers might not be your cup of tea, either.
+On the other hand, one hundred pointers might not be your cup of tea, either.